The critical disordered pinning measure: Moment estimates for

 for some $C$ uniformly.
-By this decomposition, we introduce a ``virtual spatial position'', so that when a mesoscopic renewal process does not renew, we can allocate a ``position'' to it.
+By this decomposition, we introduce ``virtual spatial positions'', so that when a mesoscopic renewal process does not renew, we can allocate a ``position'' to it.
 Then, we can treat the summation similar to the proof of Theorem \ref{T:hmom}.

 \textbf{Moments estimates}

 We now consider the expectation of a U group $\cI=[s,t]$.
 Without loss of generality, we assume that the related indices set for mesoscopic renewal processes is $\cJ=\{1,2\}$.
 Taking expectation in \eqref{bd:4mom1}, each U group leads to a following quantity